mscbuild/workflow-n8n/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Huginn was originally created by  [Zie619](https://github.com/Zie619/n8n-workflows).
+Since then, many people's dedicated contributions have made it what it is today
 ---

 ## Support

 If you find this project helpful, please consider: